Komodo dragon: Behaviour and ecology

 For shelter, the Komodo dragon digs holes that can measure from 1 to 3 m wide with its powerful forelimbs and claws.
 Because of its large size and habit of sleeping in these burrows, it is able to conserve body heat throughout the night and minimise its basking period the morning after.
 The Komodo dragon stays in the shade during the hottest part of the day and hunts in the afternoon.
 These special resting places, usually located on ridges with cool sea breezes, are marked with droppings and are cleared of vegetation.
 They serve as strategic locations from which to ambush deer.

 Diet

 Komodo dragons are apex predators.
-They are carnivores; although they have been considered as eating mostly carrion, they will frequently ambush live prey with a stealthy approach.
+They are carnivores; older views considered them as eating mostly carrion, but newer research has found they will frequently ambush live prey with a stealthy approach.
 When suitable prey arrives near a dragon's ambush site, it will suddenly charge at the animal at high speeds and go for the underside or the throat.
 The majority of the extant Komodo dragon population's diet is made up of introduced ungulates, such as deer, pigs, and buffalo.